 The purpose of the Student Ambassador Program is to allow Bishop Hartley High School students to interact with prospective new students and families both inside and outside of the high school.
 A complete list of duties and responsibilities is included in the ambassador application which can be found below.

-Ambassadors are selected through an application process that takes place in May of each year.
+Ambassadors are selected through an application process that takes place each year.